techshak/alx-pre_course/0x01-git/README.md

-A read me for project details
+A read me for important project details